30 Years of Materialise: Automated Factories and Production Are Driving Sustainable Practices

 Manufacturing is much more than just production volumes — it’s about quality, reliability, and repeatability.
 Over the years, we have been able to develop certified and traceable parts for both the medical and aerospace sector.
 For medical, we are creating personalized implants for patients to help minimize further procedures while for aerospace, we offer certified additive manufacturing (AM) of flight-ready parts.

 For AM environments, traceability is essential.
-It allows you to monitor when a part was made, what material was used, and is the digitalization of inventory.
+It allows you to monitor when and with what material a part was made and is the digitalization of inventory.
 Software such as Materialise Streamics supports businesses in digitalization as it helps control the end-to-end workflow — from part submission to part building to finishing.
 Every step is traceable and accessible digitally.

 Sustainable production becomes a reality

-Especially during this past year in the pandemic, we have seen more and more localized production as supply chains have been disrupted.
+Especially during the COVID pandemic, we have seen more and more localized production as supply chains have been disrupted.
 In a world where supply routes can suddenly shut down, it makes smart business sense to be able to source product locally and AM enables this.
 Sustainability has become less of a buzzword and more of a reality to survive as a business.

 Going forth, we see this tide of digitalization and automation enduring.
 From more specialized software to using AI algorithms to search for the best build orientation, to better post-processing, we will continue to focus on integrating more automation into production.
 Additionally, we see the ongoing evolution of materials so that 3D printing continues from just being a rapid prototyping technology to reliable end-use parts.
 Minimizing production scrap, using less material for lighter but stronger parts, simplifying supply chains, and optimizing the transportation of goods are all trends that we see continuing as we make strides towards a more sustainable future for all.